Skip to main content

 Tom: Yeah, that’s funny.

-PICKUP: All right.
-So for years the GAO, the Government Accountability Office had been flagging OPMs, terrible, abysmal, really bad cybersecurity.
-Basically putting out reports that might as well have read something like, um, uh, if you need any data to steal, that’s really, really sensitive belonging to people who have top, you know, secret clearance, you should totally do it at the OPM because they suck at protecting their data.
-And surprise, surprise, someone, uh, actually did it.
+Beau: It would be funny if it weren’t true.
+All right.
+So for years the GAO, the Government Accountability Office had been flagging OPM’s terrible, abysmal, really bad cybersecurity.
+Basically putting out reports that might as well have read something like, if you need any data to steal that’s really, really sensitive belonging to people who have top, you know, secret clearance, you should totally do it at the OPM because they suck at protecting their data.
+And surprise, surprise, someone actually did it.

-Beau: Population got the memo, our personally identifiable information is out there and it is putting us at risk.
+Beau: As I remember, Tom, OPM was maybe one of the watershed moments, not the first, but one of the big ones where the general population got the memo, our personally identifiable information is out there and it is putting us at risk.
 What did the government offer you in exchange for you being forever compromised?

-Beau: So tell me about Credit Freezes and I am assuming when you started to learn about credit freezes, they were not free everywhere and they were not as easy as they probably are now.
+Beau: So tell me about credit freezes and I am assuming when you started to learn about credit freezes, they were not free everywhere and they were not as easy as they probably are now.

 Tom: Well, 45 if you wanted to refreeze it.
-So per Per agency.
+So per agency.
 Per agency.
 So it was incredibly expensive if you wanted to do it in some states

 Beau: So $135 if you needed to open everything up and close it again.

-Tom: approximately.
+Tom: Approximately.

 Beau: Did you do that in the beginning after OPM?